 You don’t have to wonder what motivates your donors to give—you can ask them!
 Sending them a donor survey is a great way to learn more about the community that supports your work.
 You just have to ask the right donor survey questions.

 Surveying your donors is the most powerful thing you can do if you want to understand your supporters, learn what makes them want to support your cause, and use that information to connect with them.
-Understanding what makes your donors tick can help you tailor their experience with your organization to their interests.
+Understanding what makes your donors tick can help you tailor their experience with your organization to their interests–and regular surveys are a cornerstone of any effective nonprofit email strategy.

 Surveys are a great tool for anyone who wants to understand their donors and deepen their relationship with them.
 By asking the right questions and using donors’ answers to inform your communications, you’re proving that you care about what your they think and identifying ways to get them even more deeply involved in your work.